yiisoft/di/README.md

      ]);
 ```

-A resetter is an anonymous function than has access to the private and protected properties of the service instance, so you
+A resetter is an anonymous function that has access to the private and protected properties of the service instance, so you
 can set initial state of the service without creating a new instance.

 After each request you should reset statful services in the folowing way: